InayatKang/Optimizing-Crop-Health-and-Water-Usage-through-IoT-Drone-Systems/README.md

 ## Project Structure
 ```
-- /Arduino/                 # Contains Arduino and ESP8266 code for the sensors
+- Arduino: Contains Arduino and ESP8266 code for the sensors
-- /Smart Irrigation App /              # Contains the Streamlit web application files
+- Smart Irrigation App: Contains the Streamlit web application files
-- /data_samples/         # Sample CSV files for testing
+- Data_samples: Sample CSV files for testing
-- README.md              # Project documentation (this file)
+- README.md: Project documentation (this file)
-- /Bicopter 3D Model/ # All the files you need to 3D print your own housing.
+- Bicopter 3D Model: All the files you need to 3D print your own housing.
 ```

 ## Future Improvements